juliuspr/horn-playing-resources/content/exercises-and-routines/scales-and-chords/_index.md

   pattern: 2
 ---

 Scales and chords are essential practice material.
-They are main building blocks for most of the repertoire.
+They are the main building blocks for most of the repertoire.
 When you know your scales, you can create many new exercises based on them.
 In "Mastering Scales" I have collected a range of simple exercises to get you started.

 ## Mastering Scales.
 Vol 1